kirkhu/WRO2025_FE-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

       <td>

   __Specifications:__
    - Measuring Range: 2 cm to 400 cm, capable of detecting objects within a distance of 2 cm to 4 meters.
    - Measurement Accuracy: Approximately 3 mm, with a margin of error around ±3 mm.
    - Operating Voltage: 5V, powered by direct current.
    - Ultrasonic Frequency: 40kHz, measuring distance by emitting a 40kHz ultrasonic signal.
    - Transmission Interface: Includes Trig and Echo pins, where Trig sends out the ultrasonic signal and Echo receives the reflected signal to calculate the distance.
+ <br></br>

   __Uses in Competition：__
     - The core function of this system is to acquire real-time measurement data from two sets of HC-SR04 ultrasonic distance sensors.
 Subsequently, this distance data is transmitted to the Raspberry Pi Pico W microcontroller for computational and decision-making processes, with the ultimate goal of achieving precise control over the vehicle's driving direction.
+   <br></br>

-  .tw/product/hc-sr04p-ultrasonic-ranger/" target="_blank">HC-SR04</a>__
+  __Purchase URL:<a href="https://www.icshop.com.tw/products/368030501146" target="_blank">HC-SR04</a>__
     </td>
        <td >
     <img src="../../schemes/HC-SR04/img/HC-SR04.png" width = "800"  alt="HC-SR04 ultrasonic distance sensor" align=center />